Elijah1113/Elijah1113.github.io/index.md

 # Elijah Rodriguez's Portfolio

-I am a first year electrical engineering major here at CSUF and I plan on graduating in 2028
+I am a first year electrical engineer at CSUF and planning on graduating in 2028

 ## Favorite CPSC 120L Labs